dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-cache.md

 Declarative caching enables you to pre-warm the cache using [saved queries](/docs/build/saved-queries) by setting the cache config to `true` in your `saved_queries` settings.
 This is useful for optimizing performance for key dashboards or common ad-hoc query requests.

 How declarative caching works:
-- Configuration &mdash; Ensure your saved queries YAML configuration file has [exports](/docs/use-dbt-semantic-layer/exports) defined.
+- Make sure your saved queries YAML configuration file has [exports](/docs/use-dbt-semantic-layer/exports) defined.
-- Execution &mdash; When you run a saved query:
+- Running a saved query triggers the dbt Semantic Layer to:
-  - The dbt Semantic Layer builds a cached table from a saved query, with exports defined, into your data platform.
+  - Build a cached table from a saved query, with exports defined, into your data platform.
-  - Any query requests that match the saved query's inputs will use the cache, returning results more quickly.
+  - Make sure any query requests that match the saved query's inputs use the cache, returning data more quickly.
-  - The dbt Semantic Layer automatically invalidates the cache when it detects new, fresh data in any upstream models related to the metrics in your cached table.
+  - Automatically invalidates the cache when it detects new and fresh data in any upstream models related to the metrics in your cached table.
-  - The cache refreshes (or rebuilds) the next time you run the saved query.
+  - Refreshes (or rebuilds) the cache the next time you run the saved query.

 Refer to the following diagram, which illustrates what happens when the dbt Semantic Layer receives a query request: